When people find out that I surf, they are often quick to share any surfing related stories because it is so much fun.

 Overcoming ocean and drowning related fears can happen with a focus on improving swimming and safety related skills.
 As well, gaining experience being in, near or around the ocean will help calm fears and develop a comfort level over time.

-5. Getting Skunked
+5. What Does Getting Skunked Mean?

 Watching the weather is an obsession for surfers, and over time, surfers become experts in weather forecasting.